undox-rs/undox/docs/content/guide/configuration.md

 - **Directories**: `advanced/` - auto-expand all pages in that directory
 - **Sections**: Group items under a heading

+**Auto-generated navigation** also automatically merges files with matching directories.
+For example, if you have both `configuration.md` and a `configuration/` directory, the directory contents become children of the `configuration.md` link rather than a separate section.

 You can also use titled items for custom link text:

 ```yaml